Will teleworking and the 4-day week kill local commerce in city centers?

 On the other hand, there are some disadvantages, including reduced productivity of certain employees, very reduced responsiveness and competence of technical support that business customers may experience, a reduction in communication between employees and therefore a reduction in the effectiveness of these same supports.

 Still in the disadvantages, we could mention the human bond between employees which is reduced to nothing, whether for the efficiency of the company or even from a purely personal point of view for friendly or romantic encounters, not to mention the increased increase in sedentary lifestyle, loneliness as well as the reduction in exposure to light.
-All of this is creating a generation of employees who very rarely move, very rarely connect in real terms with other people, and who feel less and less interpersonal emotion, with all the problems of health that this will lead to in terms of longevity and happiness.
+All this is creating a generation of employees who very rarely move, very rarely connect in real terms with other people, and who feel less and less interpersonal emotion, with all the problems of health that this will lead to in terms of longevity and happiness.

 And finally, the latest blow concerns local businesses, whose attendance has fallen, causing a cascade of bankruptcies in large city centers, and rental values which should probably fall within a few years, because the repayment of debts That's not the only problem.
-And since we were talking about meetings, connection and happiness, these same local businesses participated precisely in people's lives, and in the creation of their emotions, sometimes positive, sometimes negative, but which are ultimately the characteristic of To be human.
+And since we were talking about meetings, connection and happiness, these same local businesses participated precisely in people's lives, and in the creation of their emotions, sometimes positive, sometimes negative, but which are ultimately the nature of To be human.

 So while waiting for the creation of modern work centers or decentralized eco-villages, including swimming pool, gym, catering, bridge club, nurseries and tree climbing, what is the future in city centers for restaurants, cafes and shops in general which are not located in a tourist area but which are located in former work and meeting centers?